MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 ## Recover data

 Fabric data resiliency ensures that your data is available in case of a disaster.
-Fabric also enables you to recover your data in case ofa disaster, Disaster recovery.
+Fabric also enables you to recover your data in case of a disaster, Disaster recovery.
 For more information see [Reliability in Microsoft Fabric](/azure/reliability/reliability-fabric).

 ## Capabilities